WildernessLabs/Meadow.ProjectLab.Samples/README.md

     <tr>
         <td>
             <img src="Design/TemperatureMonitor.png"/><br/>
-            Room ambient monitor with a BME688 on a Project Lab<br/>
+            Room ambient monitor with a BME688 on a Project Lab Board<br/>
             <a href="Source/TemperatureMonitor/">Source Code</a>
         </td>
         <td>